-With .NET being the umbrella term, the two frameworks that Microsoft supports, include — .NET Core and .NET Framework.
-While, the .NET Framework is the traditional and aging version, .NET Core has stepped in to address its limitations, thus aligning with technological advancements.
+With .NET being the umbrella term, Microsoft supports the two frameworks, including — .NET Core and .NET Framework.
+While the .NET Framework is the traditional and aging version, .NET Core has stepped in to address its limitations, thus aligning with technological advancements.
 But that nowhere means that .NET Framework is losing its fan base.

-According to the StackOverflow survey, .NET and .NET Core are commonly used frameworks for application development, which makes it a safe bet for your business application endeavor.
+According to the StackOverflow 2020 survey, .NET and .NET Core are commonly used frameworks for software development, making it a safe bet for your business application endeavor.

 The struggle to choose between .NET Core vs .NET Framework continues to persist in the tech industry.
-Whereas, 2020 is going to change it with the advent of .NET 5.
-We will get back to it, but before that lets’ understand the difference between .NET vs .NET Core.
+Whereas, 2021 is going to change it with the advent of .NET 5.
+We will get back to it, but before that, let’s understand the difference between .NET Core vs .NET Framework.

 Microsoft’s .NET is a free, open-source developer’s platform for building server-side applications.
-With .NET, you can make use of multiple languages (C#, F#, or Visual Basic), libraries, and editors to build web, mobile, desktop, gaming, and IoT applications.
+With .NET, you can make use of multiple languages (C#, F#, or Visual Basic), libraries, and editors to build web, mobile, gaming, IoT, and desktop applications.

-For building server-side applications, the .NET development framework has two supported implementations,i.e., .NET Framework, which has existed for a few years now, and .NET Core, a very recent offering.
+For building server-side applications, the .NET development framework has two supported platforms: .NET Framework, which has existed for a few years now, and .NET Core.
+However, the following figure shows three major components of the .NET ecosystem: .NET Core, .NET Framework, and Xamarin.

-This is a newer version of the .NET domain that addresses the limitation of the .NET Framework to an extent.
-The .NET Core is a cross-platform app development frameworks that can be run for Windows, macOS, and Linux.
+.NET Core is a newer version of the .NET domain that addresses the limitation of the .NET Framework. .NET Core is a cross-platform framework that can be run for Windows, macOS, and Linux.
 Moreover, it is open-source and accepts contributions from the developer’s community.

 Here are some parameters that draw the line between the two Microsoft frameworks.

-1.) .NET Framework vs .NET Core — Compatibility
+1.) .NET Core vs .NET Framework — Compatibility

 The best thing that makes .NET Core the number one in its league is its compatibility with various operating systems — Windows, Linux, and macOS.
 The .NET’s structure was fully re-architected to give birth to .NET Core to help businesses develop applications on all platforms.